tutorcruncher/timecruncher/_posts/2014-08-29-fun-photo-team.md

 ---
 layout: post
-title:  A Fun Photo of The Team
+title:  "A Fun Photo of The Team"
 permalink: fun-photo-team
 ---
 This is a fun picture taken this week for the team.
 We though also to point